HaseebUllahAbbasi/Progress-Tracker/README.md

 The application's user interface (UI) will be designed to be intuitive and user-friendly, allowing users to easily add, edit, and view their notes and todos.
 The real-time collaboration feature will update the user interface in real-time whenever changes are made by any user on the platform.

 Overall, the application aims to enhance productivity, time management, and collaboration by providing a unified platform for users to manage their daily tasks and notes effectively, irrespective of their preferred platform (web, mobile, or desktop).

+## Steps to Contribute to Project
+1. clone the repos
+2. make your branch
+3. make your changes
+4. raise a pr